womei/yri-website/_posts/2024-08-20-upcoming-elections.markdown

 - Monitor activities of the TU Delft to ensure compliance.
 - Focus on specific issues as a member of a sub-committee.

-Practically, the workload averages to 1 day a week (some weeks more time, some days less) mainly on Thursdays.
+Practically, the workload averages to 1 day a week (some weeks more time, some weeks less) mainly on Thursdays.
 PhD candidates will be compensated with a 4 month extension of their contract.

 ## Contact